Learn why it is best to choose acupuncture practised by a qualified practitioner rather than dry needling.

 When you visit your acupuncturist, it is likely they will ask to see your tongue and will feel your pulse.
 Why?

-“Does acupuncture work” – asked an orthopaedic surgeon, whom I met at a social gathering.
+“Does acupuncture work” – asked an orthopedic surgeon, whom I met at a social gathering.
 I told him there were numerous studies to show it did, and as an example mentioned a new study published in the current issue of Nature magazine.

 “Of forty mice with induced sepsis, all 20, who received acupuncture lived.
 Another 20 received fake acupuncture and half of them died” – I said.
 [Sepsis is a deadly condition caused by whole-body inflammation.]

 “I don’t believe this” – he said.
 “Sepsis!
-How could acupuncture ever touch sepsis!”
+How could acupuncture ever touch sepsis ?”